gcharters/coffee/README.md

 It's one thing to configure the server to load a feature, but many Liberty features require additional configuration.
 The complete set of Liberty features and their configuration can be found here: https://openliberty.io/docs/ref/config/.

 The error message suggests we need to add a `keyStore` and one route to solve this would be to add a `keyStore` and user registry (e.g. a `basicRegistry` for test purposes).
-However, if we take a look at the configuration for mpMetrics (https://openliberty.io/docs/ref/config/#mpMetrics.html) we can see that it has an option to turn the metrics endpoint security off.
+However, if we take a look at the configuration for mpMetrics (https://openliberty.io/docs/ref/config/#mpMetrics.html) we can see that it has an option to turn the metrics endpoint authentication off.

 Add the following to the `coffee/coffee-shop/src/main/liberty/config/server.xml`